StingzLD/100_Days_of_Code/log.md

 **Thoughts**
 * As expected, the Recursion Code Challenges were not much different than the actual exercises, but that is okay.
 It was more practice, and the more you practice, the more familiar you will be with it.
-* Asymptotic Notation is something that will ve pretty useful in the actual designing of programs, and it is something that I have never really taken into consideration with other programming I have done, including robotics.
+* Asymptotic Notation is something that will be pretty useful in the actual designing of programs, and it is something that I have never really taken into consideration with other programming I have done, including robotics.
 I have always had programs that ran fast enough to where there was no noticeable lag in them, so it was never something I really thought about.
 The only limitation I have ever really come up against was creating code that would fit onto a certain chip, so efficient code was still necessary, but it was a different kind of efficiency: size, not operations.

 **Link to work**
 * [CS102 Repo](https://github.com/StingzLD/Codecademy/tree/master/Computer_Science_Career_Path/CS102)